 - Begin the call closure process

-4. Paraphrase the caller’s message – Paraphrasing is simply restating in your own words, what the customer has said.
+4. Paraphrase the caller’s message – Paraphrasing is just restating in your own words, what the customer has said.
 You will paraphrase to ensure you understand the customer’s request/problem.
 The customer will clarify if you don’t have all of the details.

 5. Repeat the caller’s name – Repeating the caller’s name during a conversation helps you remember their name.
-Remembering names (and using names) shows you are genuinely interested in your customers and makes future dialogue or problem solving much easier because using names helps you create rapport.
+Remembering names (and using names) shows you are genuinely interested in your customers and makes future dialogue or problem-solving much easier because using names helps you create rapport.

 6. Always tell the caller what you’re going to do – We’ve all felt that helpless feeling when we’ve been put on hold indefinitely or transferred to 3 departments and still not be able to get through to the right person.
 When we do this to callers, we are telling them they have no choice and certainly no control over the situation.
 These feelings produce frustration and a negative impression of you and your company.
 One way to avoid this is to tell callers what you are going to do before you do it.